-Irrespective of what your long-term investment goals are – if you plan to buy and hold Bitcoin or even alternatives like Ethereum from exchanges such as Coinbase or Kraken, you will need to store your coins in a digital ‘wallet’.
+Irrespective of what your long-term investment goals are – if you plan to buy and hold Bitcoin or even alternatives like Ethereum from exchanges like Kraken, you will need to store your coins in a digital ‘wallet’.
 Depending on what your needs and requirements are, there are hundreds of anonymous Bitcoin wallets to choose from.

 With that said, the one you opt for will ultimately be dictated by the level of ‘safety’ and ‘convenience’ that you require.
 For example, if you are looking to invest a substantial amount into Bitcoin – then you will likely be best suited for a hardware wallet.

 At the other end of the spectrum, if you think that you will need to perform frequent transfers, then you might want to consider a mobile wallet.
 With this in mind, I have decided to cover the best anonymous Bitcoin wallets for each use-case.

 Before delving straight into my list of recommended wallet providers, I think it is useful for me to quickly clarify what I mean by an ‘anonymous’ wallet.
 Put simply, these are Bitcoin wallets that allow you to download, install, and subsequently operate the wallet without you needing to provide any personal information and ID.

 In theory, this means that you can store, send, and receive Bitcoin without revealing your true identity.
 However, it’s not as simple as this – as there is every likelihood that some form of a trace is possible.

 - If you buy a hardware wallet with your debit/credit card or bank account (which most people will), then the purchase will be tied to your identity.

 - Or, if you buy Bitcoin from a provider like Kraken and then withdraw the coins out to your anonymous wallet, the original purchase is still linked to your name.